nuxt/content/docs/content/studio/index.md

 Meet Studio, content edition :br for everyone.

 #description
 **Nuxt Studio** brings visual editing to your Nuxt Content projects.
-Anyone can contribute to the website thanks to our versatile editor that adapt to markdown, YAML, or JSON – no technical expertise needed. *Built for developers, made for everyone.*
+Anyone can contribute to the website thanks to our versatile editor that adapt to markdown, YAML, or JSON.
+No technical expertise needed. *Built for developers, made for everyone.*

 #links{unwrap="p"}
   :::u-button